David-Damian/DataEngineering-spark_n_data-lakes/README.md

-# Data Engineering practice: Spark and data lakes in AWS
+# AWS Lakehouse Solution Developer

 This respository contains the **final project of `Spark and Data Lakes` of Udacity.**